Mac transition to Apple silicon: 2023

-In January 2023, Apple announced updated Mac Mini models based on the M2 and M2 Pro, and discontinued the previous Intel Core i5/i7 model, leaving the Mac Pro as the last Intel-based Mac.
+In January 2023, Apple announced updated Mac Mini models based on the M2 and M2 Pro chips, and discontinued the previous Intel Core i5/i7 model, leaving the Mac Pro as the last Intel-based Mac.

+On June 5, 2023, Apple announced the Apple silicon Mac Pro based on the M2 Ultra chip during the 2023 Worldwide Developers Conference keynote.
+Apple discontinued the Intel Mac Pro, the last Mac computer with an Intel processor, officially marking the end of Intel-based Mac sales and completing the "two-year transition" to Apple silicon from Intel almost three years after Apple announced it, or two years and seven months between the release of the first Apple silicon Mac and the discontinuation of the last Intel Mac.

+2025

+At WWDC 2025 on June 9, 2025, Apple announced that macOS Tahoe would be the last release of macOS that would support Intel Macs, with macOS 27 in 2026 being exclusive to Macs with Apple silicon.
+Apple additionally announced that most Rosetta 2 features would be removed in macOS 28 in 2027.

 Impact

 In June 2020, tech analyst Daniel Newman estimated that Apple accounted for $1.5 billion to $3.0 billion (about 2% to 4%) of Intel's annual revenue, and only 6.9% to 12% of the PC market in the United States and 7% globally.
 Some speculated that Apple's move away from Intel chips could prompt other customers to do the same.
 CNET speculated that the transition might reduce Apple's component costs.

 Users and developers

 Apps created for the iOS platform can run natively on ARM-powered Macs.

 The transition could restrict or even eliminate hobbyist "Hackintosh" computers, which use commodity PC hardware to run macOS, in violation of license restrictions.

-The Boot Camp software, which enables Intel-based Macs to natively run Microsoft Windows in an Apple-supported dual booting environment, will not be implemented on Apple silicon-based Macs.
+The Boot Camp software, which enables Intel-based Macs to natively run Microsoft Windows in an Apple-supported dual booting environment, is not implemented on Apple silicon-based Macs.
 As of late June 2020, Apple said it has "no plans to direct boot into Windows" on ARM-based Macintosh computers.
-Apple's senior vice president of Software Engineering Craig Federighi suggested that virtualization technology is a viable alternative: "Purely virtualization is the route...
+Apple's senior vice president of software engineering Craig Federighi suggested that virtualization technology is a viable alternative: "Purely virtualization is the route...
 Hypervisors can be very efficient, so the need to direct boot shouldn't really be the concern."
-Microsoft had not commented on whether it would extend its ARM-based Windows license beyond OEM preinstallations.

 As of 2022, Parallels Desktop for Mac preloads an ARM64 version of Windows 11 onto Apple Silicon-based Macs, and can also run ARM64 Windows 10 and Linux.
+Microsoft officially endorses the use of Parallels Desktop for Mac to run Windows 11.